CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 elasticsearch docker image build.
 It provides two recipes for building an elasticsearch docker image with preloaded data.

-#### Drop-in elasticsearch data
+#### Drop-in elasticsearch data recipe

 If you have an existing elasticsearch data directory tree, you can drop it in place when building the elasticsearch Docker image.

-For esample, you can extract data from a running (but quiescent) elasticsearch Docker container with:
+You can obtain an elasticsearch data directory tree by extracting data from a running (but quiescent) elasticsearch Docker container with:

 ```
 docker cp ${CONTAINER}/usr/share/elasticsearch/data extracted-data